LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 Sorting algorithms represent foundational knowledge that every computer scientist and IT professional should at least know at a basic level.
-And it turns out to be a great way of learning about why arrays are important well beyond mathematics.
+And it turns out to be a great way of learning about why arrays are important.

 In this section, we're going to take a look at a number of well-known sorting algorithms with the hope of sensitizing you to the notion of *performance*--a topic that is covered